-About 100 years ago, copy legend John Kennedy told his boss pretty much the same thing.
-And then wrote it up in a book called Reason Why Advertising, “To strike the responsive chord with the reader… is to multiply the selling power of every reason-why given…”
+About 100 years earlier, copy legend John Kennedy told his boss pretty much the same thing.
+“To strike the responsive chord with the reader,” Kennedy would later write in his famous book on sales-writing, “is to multiply the selling power of every reason-why given…”

 In today’s terms, a promise your reader cares about is the single best way to grab him by the lapels.
 To get him to hear your message out, he first needs a reason to listen.

-“The only reason any rational human being ever purchases anything is to derive a benefit from it!
-That means …any scrap of sales copy that fails to clearly, dramatically, emphatically, credibly and repeatedly present the benefits a product will deliver is destined to fail miserably.”
+“The only reason any rational human being ever purchases anything is to derive a benefit from it.
+Any scrap of sales copy that fails to clearly, dramatically, emphatically, credibly and repeatedly present the benefits a product will deliver is destined to fail miserably.”

-So, for instance, where an Offer Lead like those you just saw might read…
+So, for instance, where you might write an Offer Lead like this…